KPS Video Express: Charity work

 KPS was active in charity work, raising money for causes including Operation Santa Claus.
 In 1993, KPS was the biggest sponsors of the event, raising HK$430,000.

 In 1995, KPS sponsored the KPS Video Challenge for Operation Santa Claus, in which two teams of celebrities were quizzed on their knowledge of films by Hong Kong Today presenter Hugh Chiverton at the former Furama Hotel to raise money for Sowers Action and Youth Outreach.
 The company also encouraged individual donations, in which the biggest donor in each store would be awarded 99 video rental coupons, while the biggest donor in Hong Kong received 999 coupons.
-In addition, KPS also sold videos donated by their suppliers, and forwarded proceeds directly to Operation Santa Claus.
-That year, the video chain raised more than $472,000 on Christmas Day by renting its videos at HKD$8 a tape instead of $24.
-Another $14,220 was collected from donation boxes in the stores, while the chain itself donated a further $14,000 to bring the overall total up to $500,000.
+In addition, KPS sold videos donated by its suppliers and forwarded the proceeds directly to Operation Santa Claus.
+That year, the video chain raised more than HK$472,000 on Christmas Day by renting videos at HK$8 per tape instead of HK$24.
+A further HK$14,220 was collected from donation boxes in stores, while the chain itself donated an additional HK$14,000, bringing the overall total to HK$500,000.

 Legacy

-KPS was the only major video rental store in Hong Kong to have gained a majority of the market.
-At present, no other video store has come close to KPS's market share, and due to losses by copyright violation, there has not yet been an attempt to recreate a KPS-sized multimedia store.
+KPS was the only major video rental store in Hong Kong to gain a majority of the market.
+At present, no other video store has come close to its market share, and due to losses caused by copyright violations, there has been no attempt to recreate a multimedia store the size of KPS.